 A popular method of trading is via derivatives such as CFDs.
 When you trade using derivatives, you do not own the underlying asset and you can trade on leverage.
 With leverage, you only have to put up a small deposit – called margin – to gain exposure to the full value of a trade.
 While this will magnify profits, it will also magnify losses.

 Balancing your risk is a very important part of trading; that is why you need a solid strategy and trading plan before you start.
 You also need to do a proper fundamental and technical analysis on the markets you want to trade.
 You can learn more about trading strategy, risk management and different trading styles on IG Academy.

 Investing involves buying assets, usually shares, ETFs or bonds, and holding them in the hopes of growing your capital over time – through price appreciation and benefits such as dividend payments, interest and voting rights (depending on the asset type).
 Investors in fixed income aim to receive a yield that is higher than that available from a savings account, while accepting more risk.
 Unlike trading, you cannot make a profit if the price of the asset drops, because you own the physical asset and the aim is to sell at a higher price.

-Investors can buy shares or ETFs via a share dealing account.
+Investors can buy shares or ETFs via a share trading account.
 For example, you can buy Apple shares and hold on to them until you think it’s a good time to sell.
 An ETF is a form of investment fund that you can buy or sell on a stock exchange.
 It tracks the performance of a sector or an index.
 For example, instead of buying shares of individual agricultural companies, you can buy shares in a single ETF and get exposure to the entire agriculture sector.